ergogen/ergogen-docs/docs/points.md

 4. at the row-level
 5. at the key-level

-These "extend" each other in this order so by the time we reach a specific key, every level had an opportunity to modify something.

 :::info
 Note that unlike the overriding for rows, key-related extension is additive.